-World-wide Latin American literature interest started in the 1960's driven by what is known as the boom, where writers such as Gabriel García Márquez, Jorge Luís Borges, Mario Vargas Llosa, and Julio Cortázar regained international recognition.
-Little attention had been given to women writers and poetry even though the Chilean poet Gabriela Mistral had received the Novel Prize of Literature in 1945, making her the first Latin American writer to receive this honor.
-According to Susan Bassnett, a translation theorist and scholar of comparative literature, it was not until the 1980's that an interest arose in Latin American women poets, especially when refering to anthologies translated to the English language.
+World-wide Latin American literature interest started in the 1960's driven by what is known as the boom, where writers such as Gabriel García Márquez, Jorge Luis Borges, Mario Vargas Llosa, and Julio Cortázar obtained international recognition.
+Little attention had been given to women writers and poetry even though the Chilean poet Gabriela Mistral had received the Nobel Prize of Literature in 1945, making her the first Latin American writer to receive this honor.
+According to Susan Bassnett, a translation theorist and scholar of comparative literature, it was not until the 1980's that an interest arose in Latin American women poets, especially when referring to anthologies translated into the English language.

 Bassnett, Susan.
 "Latin American Poetry in Spanish."
 The Oxford Guide to Literature in English Translation.
 Oxford University Press, 2020.